Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Emerald Beach has 34 active public transport stops, all of which are bus stops.
 These stops are served by 19 different routes that together offer 151 weekly passenger trips.
-The average distance from residents to the nearest stop is 171 meters, indicating excellent transport accessibility.
+Residents have excellent access to transport, with an average distance of 171 meters to the nearest stop.
+Most residents commute outwards from this primarily residential area.
+Cars remain the dominant mode of transport, used by 95% of residents.
+On average, there are 1.8 vehicles per dwelling, which is higher than the regional average.

 Frequently Asked Questions - Transport